-At the same time government is reviewing the major national funding distribution of business rates which creates significant uncertainties for future financial planning.
-However Teignbridge has been accepted on the Government four year funding deal for 2016/17 to 2019/20 which required an efficiency plan to be published by 14 October 2016 outlining how the Authority would achieve a balanced budget over the four years.
+The government is reviewing the major national funding distribution of business rates which creates significant uncertainties for future financial planning.
+However Teignbridge has been accepted on the Government four year funding deal for 2016/17 to 2019/20 which required an efficiency plan to be published outlining how the Authority would achieve a balanced budget over the four years.
+In addition a business rate pilot bid for all Devon authorities was successful for 2018/19 to allow 100% retention for one year only.